mikewards/yield-api-dev-platform/README.md

 ./gradlew run

 # Start frontend (in another terminal)
-python3 -m http.server 3000
+cd frontend && npx wrangler dev
 ```

-Visit `http://localhost:3000` for the frontend and `http://localhost:8080` for the API.
+Visit `http://localhost:8787` for the frontend and `http://localhost:8080` for the API.

 **For detailed setup instructions, see [Development Setup](./docs/development/setup.md)**